-WATCH: Carole Baskin weighs in on possible puma sighting in Birmingham, new season of ‘Tiger King’
+Watch: Carole Baskin weighs in on possible puma sighting in Birmingham, new season of ‘Tiger King’

 BIRMINGHAM, Ala.
 (WIAT) — Carole Baskin is still talking about all the “cool cats and kittens.”

-Baskin, CEO of Big Cat Rescue and a central figure on the hit Netflix show “Tiger King,” sat down with CBS 42 about a potential puma sighting in the Crestwood neighborhood of Birmingham.
+Baskin, CEO of Big Cat Rescue and a central figure on the hit Netflix show “Tiger King,” sat down with WIAT-TV about a potential puma sighting in the Crestwood neighborhood of Birmingham.
 On Saturday, resident William Davis claimed he had seen a puma behind Crestwood Shopping Center.

 “I’m at True Story Brewing and I just saw a black puma walking along [the] wall behind the Crestwood Shopping Center,” Davis said on the community website Nextdoor.
 “Huge!!!
 I wasn’t alone, witnessed by others as well.
 Watch your critters and children!
 Scary!”